 The two parties last announced a renewal of their partnership in November 2021.

 Unlike in India, where Star Sports holds rights to broadcast each and every Premier League match via the league’s in-house Worldwide feed (Premier League Productions), broadcasting in the UK works differently.

 Ideally, the UK observes a “3pm blackout” where no major football is broadcast live between 2:45pm and 5:15pm to encourage people to go to the stadiums.
-This was temporarily lifted in light of the COVID-19 pandemic, but the 2021-22 season has seen the fans return to the grounds in full capacity and thus the blackout has been reinstated.
+This was temporarily lifted in light of the COVID-19 pandemic, but since the 2021-22 season the 3pm blackout has been in effect once again.